marionettejs/backbone.marionette/docs/marionette.collectionview.md

 Note that `.initialize()` is just a method of example.
 You can trigger `childView:doSomething` wherever you want.

 Finally, this is an example of how your code should look like.
-This is **views/ChildView.js**:
+Follow the **views/ChildView.js**:

 ```js
 var ChildView = new Marionette.ChildView.extend({